 - Wages from missed work time

 In a DUI accident, you have additional rights as well.
-In the City of Augusta the court will sometimes award “punitive damages” to the victim.
-Punitive damages are extra money the drunk driver has to pay you as a way of making up for what they did.
+For example, in the City of Augusta, the court will sometimes award punitive damages to the victim.
+According to the Official Code of Georgia Annotated (OCGA) § 51-12-5.1, punitive damages are extra money the drunk driver has to pay you as a way of making up for what they did.

 Yes, you still have a right to the same financial recovery as any other victim.
 This is true even if you knew the driver shouldn’t have been driving.
-They broke the law, not you, and they are liable for your injury—period.
+They broke the law, not you, and they are liable for your injury, period.

-Who is responsible for the costs of a DUI car accident?
+Who Is Responsible for the Costs of a DUI Car Accident?

 The impaired driver is always the one who is responsible.
 In some cases, however, there may be other parties who share liability as well.
 These can include: